dsuryd/dotNetify-Elements/DevApp/server/Docs/CreatingForms.md

 ### Nested Forms

 Complex data collection often necessitates having multiple forms grouped inside a master form so the inputs can be submitted together.
-The _Form_ element supports nesting of multiple _Form_ elements, with each child form having its own view model.
+The _Form_ element supports nesting of multiple _Form_ elements.
+Having a view model for every child form makes them modular and reusable.

+On the client-side, when _VMContext_ elements of the child forms are nested inside the _VMContext_ of the master form, the view models of the child forms will be created under the scope of the master view model, allowing it to inject lifecycle hooks to perform data initialization and/or establish messaging with them.

+The following example shows how two forms are nested inside a master form.
+When the submit button is activated, the master form will send the aggregated input data from the child forms to the master form's view model.
+The aggregated data is in the format of an object literal with properties named according to the __ID__ attribute values of the child forms.

 ```jsx
 const NestedForms = _ => (